-The Cepheid Period Luminosity Relation (CPLR) or Leavitt Law \citep{1912HarCi.173....1L} has been considered the gold standard as a method for measuring absolute galaxy distances.
+The CPLR or Leavitt law \citep{1912HarCi.173....1L} has been considered the gold standard as a method for measuring absolute galaxy distances.
 We accept a combined sample of 76 systems into {\it Cosmicflows-4}.
-Our reference compilation of 40 objects is that given by \citet{2016ApJ...826...56R, 2019ApJ...876...85R, 2022ApJ...934L...7R}, see also \citet{2020ApJ...902...26Y,2021ApJ...913....3Y}, assuming the Detached Eclipsing Binary distance modulus of $\mu_{LMC} = 18.477\pm0.004$ (stat) $\pm0.026$ (sys) of \citet{2019Natur.567..200P} ($d_{LMC} = 49.59\pm0.09$~Mpc).
-We also use 23 non-overlapping systems observed in the course of the HST key project to measure $H_0$ \citep{2001ApJ...553...47F} shifted to the LMC distance given above.
-We include 12 systems all within $\sim 3$~Mpc observed from ground based observatories and reported by \citet{2016AJ....151...88B} and the Araucaria collaboration \citep{2017ApJ...847...88Z}, with scales set to our LMC distance.
+Our reference compilation of 40 objects is that given by \citet{2016ApJ...826...56R, 2019ApJ...876...85R, 2022ApJ...934L...7R}, see also \citet{2020ApJ...902...26Y,2021ApJ...913....3Y}, assuming the detached eclipsing binary distance modulus of $\mu_{LMC} = 18.477\pm0.004$ (stat) $\pm0.026$ (sys) of \citet{2019Natur.567..200P} ($d_{LMC} = 49.59\pm0.09$~Mpc).
+We also use 23 nonoverlapping systems observed over the course of the HST key project to measure $H_0$ \citep{2001ApJ...553...47F} shifted to the LMC distance given above.
+We include 12 systems all within $\sim 3$~Mpc observed from ground-based observatories and reported by \citet{2016AJ....151...88B} and the Araucaria Collaboration \citep{2017ApJ...847...88Z}, with scales set to our LMC distance.
 The final case observed with HST and on our LMC scale is NGC~6814 \citep{2019ApJ...885..161B}.
-A histogram of the measured distances of CPLR targets is given in Figure~\ref{fig:hist_trgb_ceph}.
+A histogram of the measured distances of CPLR targets is shown in Figure~\ref{fig:hist_trgb_ceph}.

 The absolute calibration of the CPLR remains a work in progress.
 Cepheid variables are young stars that tend to live in crowded, dusty environments.
 It remains to be resolved if there are metallicity dependencies.
 There are expectations of a more refined scaling once parallax information provided by Gaia is digested \citep{2021ApJ...908L...6R}.
 Our final scaling with {\it Cosmicflows-4} will be reviewed in \S \ref{sec:all}.